Best Of15 min read

 8. StrongVPN — Best for Simple Setup on Small Teams

 Honestly, though?
 This one's at the bottom of my list for a reason.
-It's owned by Ziff Davis (same parent company as IPVanish), it's US-based, and the server network covers only 46 countries compared to CyberGhost's 100+.
+It's owned by Ziff Davis (same parent as IPVanish), it's US-based, and the server network covers only 46 countries compared to CyberGhost's 100+.
 There's not much StrongVPN does that the options above don't do better.
-If absolute simplicity is your top priority and you're not handling particularly sensitive data, it's a fine fallback — but I'd exhaust the other options first.
+If simplicity is your top priority and you're not handling sensitive data, it's a fine fallback — but I'd check the other options first.

 Key Features: